page_title_detailed

 • Elacestrant (Orserdu) was approved in 2023 for people with metastatic breast cancer that stopped responding to other hormonal therapies.
 The cancer also has to test positive for a mutation in a gene called ESR1.
 Elacestrant is taken as a pill.

-Both treatments are approved for use in postmenopausal women and men.
+All three treatments are approved for use in postmenopausal women and men.
 Premenopausal women can take fulvestrant if they also take ovarian suppressing medicine at the same time.

 general_content